-Hey everyone, today I want to walk through how to build a simple group video chat web app, very similar to Google Hangouts, Skype or whichever other video chat platform you prefer.
+Hey everyone, today I want to walk through how to make a video chat web app, very similar to Google Hangouts, Skype or whichever other video conferencing software or chat services platform you prefer.
 Given today’s fragmented JS landscape, I wanted to write this tutorial using the most basic versions of HTML, CSS and JS.
 Before you say it, I know I know, JQuery isn’t vanilla JS but Vanilla JS can be a bit verbose for certain DOM tasks, I chose to use JQuery to simplify a few things.
 We are going to cut a few corners and use Bootstrap so we don’t have to worry about writing too much custom CSS when we build a multi-user video chat app.

 Updated: April 29, 2020